-- 1. Follow steps 1-4 of Fluid Level Check from the previous section. - 2.
-Remove the drain plug located at the bottom of the left front corner of the reservoir.
+- 1. Follow steps 1-3 of Fluid Level Check from the previous section. - Remove drain plug located in the bottom of the hydraulic reservoir.
 Drain fluid into drain pan or suitable container. - 3.
 Completely drain reservoir and replace drain plug. - Remove the angle ram hoses from the fittings on the hydraulic unit and place in a drain pan or suitable container.
-(See Hose or Fitting Replacement on the next page.) - 5.
+(See illustration below and Hydraulic Hose or Fitting Replacement on the next page.)

 Manually angle the blade fully in each direction to remove fluid from the angle rams.
-Do not allow the hose from the extending ram to take fluid back in. - 6.
-Reconnect the angle ram hoses to the proper fittings.
+Do not allow the hose from the extending ram to take fluid back in.
+6. Reconnect the angle ram hoses to the proper fittings.
+(See illustration above and Procedure for Installing Hydraulic Fittings and Hoses on the next page.)